-Have you ever wondered why your eyes are the colors they are, or why some people’s eyes are a mixture of green and brown (hazel)?
-Even though we were taught how to draw those Punnett square diagrams in elementary school, there are many factors that contribute to the hue of your irises other than dominant and recessive traits.
+Have you ever wondered why your eyes are the colors they are?
+We all learned about eye color and genetics with Punnett squares.
+However, it may not be that simple.
+There are many factors that contribute to the hue of your irises other than dominant and recessive traits.

 Punnett Square Diagram

-To some extent, eye color is hereditary, and the appearance of parents’ eyes can be used to predict their child’s eye color.
-However, the HudsonAlpha Institute for Biotechnology has found at least eight different genes which control eye color, as opposed to the one allele which most students are taught to consider.
+To some extent, eye color is hereditary.
+The eye color of the parents can be used to predict their child’s eye color.
+However, the HudsonAlpha Institute for Biotechnology has found at least eight different genes which control it, as opposed to the one allele.

 The biggest contributor to your eye’s shade is the same substance which creates your skin color.
 Melanin, an amino acid which determines how dark our skin appears, also develops the tint of our eye color as we age.
 In fact, most of us were born with blue eyes, and those of us with brown eyes simply developed more melanin in the front layer of our irises than everyone else.
 If you have green or hazel eyes, you have more melanin in this front layer than people with blue eyes, but less than those with brown.

 Very little research has been conducted to determine eye color distribution around the world.
 However, in 2014, the American Academy of Ophthalmology distributed a Harris Poll survey which suggests the distribution of eye colors in the world as follows:

 A little less than half of us have brown eyes